• FAQ

 PART 1

 The Andover Town Charter is the document which establishes the structure of how we govern ourselves.
 Our current Town Meeting form of government dates back almost 400 years to when Andover was a farming community with a population of a few hundred people and when only a few dozen male landowners could vote.
-Andover’s population is now over 36,000 with more than 26,000 registered voters, yet our form of government is essentially the same as it was in the 1650’s.
-It no longer serves the needs of the majority of our residents.
+Andover’s population is now over 36,000 with more than 27,000 registered voters, yet our form of government is essentially the same as it was in the 1650’s.
 All other communities in New England with a population as large as ours have changed their form of government.
+Questions about our town government structure have persisted since the 1980s but gone no further than committees which favored the status quo.
+Nevertheless, a vote at a recent special town meeting and our recent conversations with residents indicate that there is strong public support for re-evaluating Open Town Meeting.
+For Andover to consider changing its structure of government, a new Charter Commission is required.

 Open Town Meeting served Andover well for many years.
 However, Andover’s population has grown and diversified, and life and municipal governance have become more complex.
-As a result, we now need a form of government that is more efficient, effective and representative.
+As a result, it is now time to consider an alternative form of government that is more efficient, effective and representative.
 Specifically, Open Town Meeting has become:

 • Inefficient.
 Annual Town Meetings typically involve 3–4-hour meetings over multiple weekday evenings.
 The meetings are marked by lengthy and repetitious comments and frequent delays due to confusion.
 The 2024 Annual Town Meeting lasted seven hours over two weekday evenings.
 In addition, Special Town Meetings have become increasingly frequent in recent years.
 Since November 2023, there have been four Special Town Meetings, one within the Annual Town Meeting and three stand-alone Special Town Meetings, the latter of which cost the Town approximately $50,000 per meeting.
 These Special Town Meetings often address the interests of only a very limited group of residents.